 Explore a rugged, isolated island, far from the sights and sounds of civilization.
 Surrounded by Lake Superior, Isle Royale offers unparalleled solitude and adventures for backpackers.
-This is a guided trip that will offer a abundance of wonder, fun, awe, and leave you talking about it for years.
-This 5 night 6 day backpacking trip will traverse through the natural settings of the island including covered shelters with screens, docks that you sit relax and watch the sunset on, and a possibility of a Moose stopping by.
+This is a guided trip that will offer a abundance of wonder, fun, awe and leave you talking about it for years.
+This 5 night 6 day backpacking trip will traverse through the best natural settings of the island, with a few luxuries as well – including covered shelters with screens, docks that you sit relax and watch the sunset on, and a possibility of a Moose stopping by.
 But that’s not even the beginning.
 If you dare, don’t be so quick to go to bed.
-Northern Lights could make an appearance and that is when the Wildlife come out to play.
-We will also explore ancient copper mines that date back to early eastern cultures.
-Not too mention if it’s warm or you dare to feel the invigorating chill of the water, jump off one of the docks and go swimming.
-So much to do and see!
+Northern Lights could make an appearance this time of year…and course, this is when the Wildlife come out to play.
+We will also explore ancient copper mines and caves that date back to early eastern cultures.
+Not too mention if it’s warm or you so bravely dare to feel the invigorating chill of Lake Superior – jump off one of the docks and go swimming.
+So much to do and experience…the possibilities are endless!

 Isle Royale's iconic Moose are abundant on the island but rarely seen.
+Stealthiness is key.
 However, we have encountered them on almost every trip so far - set your exceptions low but keep positive!
+We've included one campsite in our trip itinerary that might provide you a sure bet!
 NEVER leave gear or food unattended on the picnic table near your shelter.
-Fox are on the island will steal anything they can carry in a instant, trust us on this!
+Fox are prevalent on both the island and campsites, likely to steal anything they can carry in a instant, trust us on this!

 As with any backpacking trip, a shelter is typically required.
 This route is designed to have an option for either using your own tent or to sleep in a shelter, if one is available.
-Due to the popularity during this time of year, we require that you bring a tent regardless of your sleeping preference while on the Island.
+Due to the popularity during this time of year as well as one of our planned campsites will not provide a pre-existing structure, we require that you bring a tent regardless of your sleeping preference while on the Island.
 Shelter availability is not guaranteed, though each of our campsites will have several to choose from if not already occupied.
 Each shelter on the island can accommodate up to 8 people – there are multiple shelters available at each campgrounds we will be staying at, and an option for your use as desired.
 All shelters are wooden, having three walls with the front entirely screened in and a door.
 If we find that we are alone at the campground, you may have the option to have a shelter to yourself, though do not count on it.
 You may likely be sharing the shelters with others outside of our group.
 All members of our party will be expected to remain reasonably close together for the duration of the trip and not allowed to camp outside the boarders of the campgrounds.

 Day 1 -

-After we unload, you will be required to take a brief Leave No Trace Awareness discussion with a Ranger in order to get your permit.
-There will be an opportunity to get any last minute provisions needed for resupply before packing up, and hiking 2.7 miles to our first destination.
+After we unload, we will meet with a Ranger for a brief Leave No Trace course and be issued our permits.
+We can briefly explore Rock Harbor before hiking 2.7 miles to our first overnight destination.
 Along the route, we have the opportunity for exploration of a cave directly off shore.
 While it's a short hike, it's a great acclimation to the island 's terrain with ample time allowed at camp to relax and enjoy the beauty and wildlife of Isle Royale!

 After arriving at 3 Mile, we will select an available shelter or tent site and unpack.
 Each shelter can sleep 8 people.
 They are very clean and have screens with a spring door.
 Privy's are very close to the shelters.